JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Galactic Center Survey (GCS): Galactic Center Archaeology

 The foreground disk stars of the \jasmine{} GCS field up to $d\sim6$~kpc from the Sun are dominated by red giants.
-The time-series photometry of \jasmine{} with about 46 instances of $\sim12.5$~s exposures every $\sim$530~min \comment{(TBC, depending on the mapping strategy)} for 3~years of the nominal lifetime of the telescope will be highly valuable for asteroseismology.
+The time-series photometry of \jasmine{} with about 46 instances of $\sim12.5$~s exposures every $\sim$530~min for 3~years of the nominal lifetime of the telescope will be highly valuable for asteroseismology.
 It will allow for the measurement of precise stellar masses, which will provide relative ages of stars, crucial information for Galactic archaeology studies \citep[e.g.,][]{Chaplin+Miglio13, Miglio+Chiappini+Mackereth+21}.

 It is also likely that a few open clusters will be discovered in this field.
 There is at least one star cluster (UBC335) in the new {\it Gaia}~DR2 star cluster catalogue \citep{Castro-Ginard+Jordi+Luri+20} in the \jasmine{} GCS field.
 These cluster data would be useful for the calibration of asteroseismic ages, as proposed in an ESA M7 mission candidate, {\it HAYDN} \citep{Miglio+Ciradi+Grudhal+21}. \jasmine{} can provide a proof of concept study for {\it HAYDN} in terms of asteroseismology in dense stellar fields.